praveenprabhakar02/BioProc/README.md

 ---
 # Overview

-Bioproc is a signal processing library based in Python for processing biological data.
+Bioproc is a signal processing library based in Python for biological data.

  - ##### EMG